CrazyCloudCraft/wikitest/PlaceholderExpansion.md

  * register it manually in your plugins {@code onEbale()} by using
  * {@code new YourExpansionClass().register();}
  */
-public class ExampleExpansion extends PlaceholderExpansion {
+public class SomeExpansion extends PlaceholderExpansion {

     /**
      * This method should always return true unless we